JEMerrick/IBM-project-HSBC/organisational-principles-template.md

   2. People make independent notes on the spec, any important choices we need to make, any deliverables/tasks that need to be done, and their ideas of solutions
   3. These points are discussed in the team meeting

       a.
-Solutions are proposed
+Solutions are proposed.

       b.
-The final approach is decided by agreement within the team
+The final approach is decided by agreement within the team.

       c.
-If there is disagreement a vote is made and XXX acts as a tiebreaker
+If there is disagreement a vote is made and XXX acts as a tiebreaker.

       d.
 Discussions and decisions are all noted in the log.